 - The ijime (bullying);

-Many have suffered bullying or traumatic experiences at work or at school, causing these people to end up being disappointed with society as a whole, generating a withdrawal from social interaction with all those around them.
-At least some of the problems listed above are reasons for someone to be a hikikomori or neet.
+Many have suffered bullying or traumatic experiences at work or school, causing these people to become disillusioned with society as a whole, leading to a withdrawal from social interaction with everyone around them.
+At least some of the problems listed above are reasons for someone to be a hikikomori or Neet.

 What is the difference between Hikikomori and Neet?

-The word NEET (nitto;ニート) originated in the United Kingdom and has come to be used in other countries such as Japan.
-This acronym literally means "Not currently engaged in Employment, Education or Training" which translates to "Currently without employment, education (not studying) and vocational training."
+The word NEET (nitto;ニート) originated in the United Kingdom and has been used in other countries like Japan.
+This acronym literally means “Not currently engaged in Employment, Education or Training” which translates to “Currently without employment, education (not studying), and vocational training.

-Basically they are two words with different definitions.
-Hikikomori is used to refer to people who live isolated indoors and never go out..
+Basically, they are two words with different definitions.
+Hikikomori is used to refer to people who live isolated at home and never go out, while NEET refers to people who are idle, not studying or working, who consequently stay at home, but most of the time go out into the street without fear of other people.

-The word NEET is very broad and is often used not just for bums but for people who work from home or are looking for a job.
-Basically NEETs are people who do not contribute to society, most often hikikomori.
+The word NEET is very broad and is often used not only for idle people but for those who work from home or are looking for a job.
+Basically, NEETs are people who do not contribute to society, most of the time hikikomori.

 Hikikomori Treatment Program

-In 2007, the Japanese government implemented a program to assist hikikomoris, social workers establish contact with them through letters, phone calls and then invite them to go out to the cinema, squares, malls, stimulating social contact and, consequently, reducing the state of isolation..
+In 2007, the Japanese government implemented an assistance program for hikikomoris, where social workers establish contact with them through letters, phone calls, and then invite them to go out to the movies, parks, malls, encouraging social contact and consequently reducing the state of isolation.

-These social workers are called "Super Sisters," for being female and managing to lift many young men in this situation.
-We can see a great example by watching the anime NHK ni Youkoso!
+These social workers are called “Super Sisters,” as they are female and manage to uplift many young males in this situation.
+A great example can be seen by watching the anime NHK ni Youkoso!
 In England, support groups for those suffering from the same problem have proven to be quite effective.

-The treatment is carried out by encouraging the young person to participate in social, cultural and sports activities.
-The first step is to be a trustworthy person and show that the patient can trust her, as hikikomori are extremely sensitive to human interactions and got that way precisely because they don't trust people.
+The treatment is done by encouraging the young person to engage in social, cultural, and sports activities.
+The first step is to be a trustworthy person and show that the patient can trust them, as hikikomoris are extremely sensitive to human interactions and became this way precisely because they do not trust people.

-In addition to the mentioned NHK ni Youkoso that we highly recommend, there are other interesting animes that show the life and personality of a Hikikomori.
-See some below:
+Besides the mentioned NHK ni Youkoso that we highly recommend, there are other interesting animes that show the life and personality of a Hikikomori.
+Here are some below:

-No Game No Life - The brothers Sora and Shiro are inseparable, both in the real world and in the game world.
-Their combined individual skills make them an invincible team: Sora, with his amazing intuition and knowledge; and Shiro, with his intelligence that goes beyond that of a genius prodigy.
-In the real world, they are hikikomori, reclusive, and anti-social, but in the gaming world, the two are part of the 『 』 (Kuuhaku (空白?lit. “white space”)), a mysterious group of online gamers who win all games with an amazing score.
-Player account names are always left blank, so they are known as “blank”.
+No Game No Life – The siblings Sora and Shiro are inseparable, both in the real world and in the gaming world.
+Their combined individual skills make them an unbeatable team: Sora, with his remarkable intuition and knowledge; and Shiro, with her intelligence that goes beyond that of a genius prodigy.
+In the real world, they are hikikomori, reclusive and anti-social, but in the gaming world, the two are part of the 『 』 (Kuuhaku (空白?lit. “blank space”)), a mysterious group of online players who win all games with an incredible score.
+The names of the players’ accounts are always left blank, so they are known as “blank.”

-One day, after defeating a mysterious opponent in an online chess game, the brothers are offered by their opponent to be reborn in his world, Disboard - a fantasy world where everything is determined through games.
-When they accept the proposal, Sora and Shiro are summoned to Disboard by the God of that world, Tet, and get to know their opponents.
-Together, the brothers begin their journey to rescue the weak human race from Imanity and conquer the world, then challenge Tet for the title of God.
+One day, after defeating a mysterious opponent in an online chess game, the siblings receive an offer from their opponent to be reborn in their world, Disboard – a fantasy world where everything is determined through games.
+When they accept the proposal, Sora and Shiro are summoned to Disboard by the God of that world, Tet, and begin to meet their adversaries.
+Together, the siblings embark on their journey to rescue the weak human race of Imanity and conquer the world to then challenge Tet for the title of God.

 Kamisama no Memochou – This anime tells an investigative story where detective Alice and student Fujishima Narumi unravel mysterious urban cases with the help of various NEETs.